A humble MOSS alternative that also catches

 Clean JSON REST API

-SDKs, webhooks & CI/CD-ready
+SDKs, webhooks & CI/CD friendly

-What is source code plagiarism — and how does an API detect it?
+What is source code plagiarism, and how does an API detect it?

 Source code plagiarism occurs when programmers copy, modify, or disguise code from other sources without proper attribution.
 In academic settings, this includes students copying homework assignments, sharing solutions, or using code from GitHub, Stack Overflow, or online tutorials without permission.

 Code plagiarism detection tools analyze source code to identify similarities between submissions.
-Unlike text plagiarism checkers, code plagiarism detectors must understand programming language syntax, variable naming, code structure, and algorithmic patterns to accurately identify copied code — even when it has been modified.
+Unlike text plagiarism checkers, code plagiarism detectors must understand programming language syntax, variable naming, code structure, and algorithmic patterns to accurately identify copied code, even when it has been modified.

 What is Stanford MOSS?

-- Returns HTML pages, not JSON data
+- Returns HTML pages, not a JSON API

-- Email-based submission system
+- Email-based submission workflow

 - Clean JSON API responses